 - salt and pepper to taste

 If using a ham bone, no preparation is necessary.
 If using jowls or hocks, score through the fat to the meat in two to three places.
-If using fatback, cut into several smaller chunks.
+If using fatback or pork belly, cut into several smaller chunks.
 If using bacon, dice and saute with onions and add in the garlic during the last minute of cooking.

 In a large pot, add pork, onions, garlic, bay leaves and drippings (if using) and 8 cups of water.
 Bring to a boil, reduce to a bare simmer and simmer until pork is tender but not yet falling off the bone.

 Timing will vary depending on the size and type of pork you are using.
 A ham bone will generally take a good hour, hocks and jowls between an hour and an hour and a half, fatback can be cut into a chunk or two and tossed into the beans as they cook.
 Standard bacon is cooked with the onions doesn’t need any additional time.

 Add black-eyed peas, bring back to a simmer and continue cooking until tender, adding additional water if necessary.
 Timing may vary depending on the age of the peas, generally an hour to an hour and a half, until peas are tender (hint: test more than one) and broth is desired consistency.
 See note.

 If using a pork item with a bone, remove, debone and add the meat back into the pot.
 If desired, a few of the peas may be mashed with a fork or potato masher.
 Taste for seasoning.
 Serve over rice with Chili Sauce as an accompaniment.

 Note: Generally Black Eyed Peas will be a bit thinner and soupy the first day but by the second will absorb more of the broth turning into a much thicker mass.
 Simply add more liquid into the peas the next day to return to the desired consistency.